Expeditionary Learning

 Assessing student progress in an Expeditionary Learning environment requires a comprehensive approach that goes beyond traditional tests and exams.
 Here are some key strategies that can be used to effectively assess student learning in this unique educational setting.

-Firstly, portfolios for evaluation are a valuable tool in assessing student progress.
+Firstly, portfolios are a valuable tool in assessing student progress.
 Portfolios allow students to collect and present their work as evidence of their learning and growth over time.

-This collection of artifacts can include written assignments, projects, presentations, and reflections.
+This collection of artefacts can include written assignments, projects, presentations, and reflections.
 By reviewing portfolios, educators can gain a holistic view of students' abilities and understand their strengths and areas for improvement.

 In addition to portfolios, ongoing feedback and reflection play a crucial role in assessing student progress.
 Regular check-ins and conferences with students provide opportunities for educators to provide timely feedback and guidance.